kneath/kneath.github.com/about/index.md

 As the company grew, my focus shifted from development to building out our design team.
 This shift inspired [KSS](https://github.com/kneath/kss), a tool to document CSS and automate the creation of style guides.
 KSS has gone on to become much more popular than I'd imagined, and is by far my most popular open source project (even eclipsing Hemingway!).

 I'm just happy people are finally documenting their CSS.

-## ENTP 2008-2009

-After leaving Web Associates, I worked at a small consultancy named ENTP led by [@court3nay](https://twitter.com/court3nay).
-I worked on a mix of client work and product development during my time there, most notably working with [@technoweenie](http://techno-weenie.net/) to design, build out, and grow the first version of [Tender](https://tenderapp.com).

-ENTP had a pretty good idea of what they wanted going in: a helpdesk system that integrated with their flagship product [Lighthouse](http://lighthouseapp.com/).
-In a few months time, we were able to design, build, ship, and start earning money on this new venture, soon to be known as Tender Support.

-## Web Associates 2004-2008

-Web Associates was my first real entry into professional software development.
-I spent the better part of 4 years doing front end development working on projects for Apple, RIM, Oakley, Disney, Motorola, and Hewlett-Packard.
-WA was fun.
-It was fast paced.
-It was stressful and frustrating.
-It was an agency.

-I learned more than I ever could have imagined from my time at WA, and I owe everyone I worked with my gratitude.
-For lack of a better phrase, it was the crucible that shaped my skills.

 * * * *